 In females, the following organs may be removed:

-During your surgery, the lymph nodes near your bladder will also be removed.
-Lymph nodes are glands that are located throughout your body and are part of the lymphatic system, which is a major part of your body’s immune system.
-They are removed during your surgery because they may also be involved with the cancer.
-If you’ve had past surgery or radiation therapy to your pelvis, we may not remove all of your lymph nodes.
+The lymph nodes near your bladder will also be removed.
+Lymph nodes are glands that are located throughout your body.
+They’re part of your lymphatic system, which is part of your body’s immune system.
+Lymph nodes are removed during your surgery because they may also contain cancer cells.
+If you’ve had surgery or radiation therapy to your pelvis in the past, we may remove fewer lymph nodes.
 This is done to avoid problems after your surgery.

 After your bladder is removed, your surgeon will remove a small section of your intestine called the ileum.
-One end of the ileum will be attached to your ureters, and the other end will be attached to a surgically created opening called a stoma.
-Your urine will flow through the ileal conduit into an appliance you’ll wear on the outside of your body.
+One end of the ileum will be attached to your ureters, and the other end will be attached to a surgically created opening called a stoma (see Figure 2).
+Your urine will flow through the ileal conduit into an appliance you’ll wear outside your body.

 Before Your Surgery